khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 - The "tip" of the panel points at the trigger and is center-aligned with it by default.
 - If the content within the panel exceeds the maximum height then a scrim (gradient overlay) appears at the bottom of the panel as an overflow affordance.
 When a user has scrolled to the bottom of the overflowed content the scrim is removed.
 - A panel is closed by clicking outside of it, using the <kbd>Esc</kbd> key, or by focus moving to an element outside of the component.
+- When one or more options are selected in a multiselect context, they can optionally be grouped in a section above unselected options, although they may not be visibly grouped until the selections are applied and the panel is opened again.
 - Two or less actions that don't scroll can be fixed in a footer at the bottom of a panel.
-- When one or more options are selected in a multiselect context, they can optionally be grouped in a section above unselected options, although they may not be visibly grouped until the selections are applied and the panel is opened again.
+These actions do not change the state of an option like a header action does.
 - Collapsible listbox:
   - An optional text input _within_ the panel can limit available options when a term is entered.
   - When an option is selected in a single select context, the panel is closed and the control updated.
   - When one or more options are selected in a multiselect context, the panel stays open until the user closes it by one of the available methods.
 An 'Apply' button is not necessary.
 Depending on the logic, the selection may sync with the database on each selection and update the UI in real-time, or it may sync with the database after the panel is closed and then update the UI.
+  - In a single select context 'Any' or 'All' should be the first option to indicate that any parameter can apply.
+  - In a multiselect context a header action isn't binary, nor does it change based on the selection.
+For example, if 'Select all' is an action in the header, it can only select all and won't change to an 'Unselect all' or indeterminate state after activating or a change in selected options.
 - Combobox:
   - A user can either type a term in the text input or select an available option.
   - The text input can use autocomplete capability based on available options.